TwinklyStar/musrSim-jp/README.md

 Geant4 package for musrSim (Zhi Yuan J-PARC project dedicated) It is transferred from musrsim-sms (Shanghai Muon Source dedicated)

-# Notice
-This branch is especially created for surface muon research.
-The "save_" branches will not save photon information

 # Tutorial